 The main thing that people want to improve in the gym is building more strength and muscle and even losing body fat.

 Luckily, by improving how much you can lift over time, you’ll build muscle, get stronger, and stay leaner overall.

-Which is why strength training is one of the most important things you can do to improve your overall fitness levels.
+This is why strength training is one of the most important things to improve your overall fitness levels.